How Often Should Runners Strength Train?

 Conclusion

-If you’re a runner and you were looking to get into straight training, you’ve now got your questions answered.
+If you’re a runner and you were looking to get into strength training, you’ve now got your questions answered.
 If you, by any chance, were looking for some graphs and numbers – those are not exactly needed if you’re just beginning.
 After all, we are here to help you enter the strength training world as a runner.
 To provide you with guidance, tips, and suggestions, and helping you find a general place where to start.

 Never forget that all of us are different.
 And there is not a one-for-all solution when it comes to this topic.
 The idea is to find your own pace (in strength training, not just running), and figure out what works best for your body and your routine.
 So, warm-up, don’t overdo with the weights, and listen to your body.
 If you find the exercise you’re currently doing too challenging, then take a step back, or drop it down a notch.
 It’ll come to you; just give it time.
 There are no miracle progressions overnight.